 For the next few years I studied and practiced and turned myself into an astrologer.

-In 1978 I left New York and moved to Portland, Oregon where I studied with Diana Stone who polished off a lot of my rough edges and encouraged me to choose between being a professional astrologer and a waitress who did astrology on the side.
-Very helpful!
+In 1978 I left New York and moved to Portland, Oregon where I studied with Diana Stone who polished off a lot of my rough edges and encouraged me to choose between being a professional astrologer or someone with a ‘real’ job doing astrology on the side.
+Very helpful.
 At that time I also became a registered massage therapist in Oregon.
 I felt astrology was too heady and touching people would balance out the energy.
 For the next 7 years I practiced both astrology and massage but eventually my love for astrology won out over my life as a masseuse.

 In 1981, I came to visit my sister in Toronto and have lived here ever since.

 In the early ‘80’s I was Jade Athena With Today’s Astrological Insights! on Q107 on the noon hour show.
 In 1987 I wrote a book called Passion Signs for Pulse books a (short lived) subsidiary of McClelland and Stuart.
-It never got promoted but it did pay for my maternity leave and I have many copies in the basement!
+It never got promoted but it did pay for my maternity leave and I have many copies just waiting to be distributed.
+Let me know if you would like one.
 In 1987 I also became a mother — an experience that has truly been one of my best teachings — astrology in action!

-From the early ‘90’s until recently I was the astrologer for Flare Magazine.
-I currently write a monthly astroloigical column for Vitality Magazine (a Toronto based alternative publication).
-I used to be Jollean Shaffer but am now using my real name.
+From the early ‘90’s for about 15 years or so I was the astrologer for Flare Magazine.
+I currently write a monthly column for Vitality Magazine (a Toronto based alternative publication).
 From October 1997 till September 1998 I self-published a newsletter called the Divine Design which links mythology and fairy tales to astrological signs.
-I hope to soon have Passion Signs and the Divine Design published as ebooks.
+You can find it on line as ‘Astrology’s Twelve Great Myths‘ as an ebook.